fabiocicerchia/go-proxy-cache/README.md

 - `501 Not Implemented`
   If there's no domain defined in the main configuration nor in the domain overrides, and a client will request an unknown domain the status `501` is returned.
+- `context deadline exceeded`
+  The reason is because the timeout on the context.Context of the client side of the request is shorter than the timeout in the server side handler.
+This means that the client gives up before any response is written.

 ## References